open-mmlab/mmengine/docs/en/migration/model.md

 </thead>
 </table>

-Besides the difference mention in the previous section, the main difference of the optimization process in MMCV and MMEngine is that the latter can use `optim_wrapper` in a more simple way.
-The convenience of `optim_wrapper` would be more obvious if gradient accumulative and mix-precision training are applied.
+Apart from the differences mentioned in the previous section, the main difference in the optimization process in MMCV and MMEngine is that the latter can use `optim_wrapper` in a more simple way.
+The convenience of `optim_wrapper` would be more obvious if gradient accumulation and mix-precision training are applied.

 ## Migrate validation/testing process

 Model based on MMCV usually does not need to provide `test_step` or `val_step` for testing/validation.
-However, MMEngine perform the testing/validation by [ValLoop](mmengine.runner.ValLoop) and [TestLoop](mmengine.runner.TestLoop), which will call `runner.model.val_step` and `runner.model.test_step`.
-Therefore model based on MMEngine needs to implement `val_step` and `test_step`, of which input data and output predictions should be compatible with DataLoader and [Evaluator.process](mmengine.evaluator.Evaluator.process).
+However, MMEngine performs the testing/validation by [ValLoop](mmengine.runner.ValLoop) and [TestLoop](mmengine.runner.TestLoop), which will call `runner.model.val_step` and `runner.model.test_step`.
+Therefore model based on MMEngine needs to implement `val_step` and `test_step`, of which input data and output predictions should be compatible with DataLoader and [Evaluator.process](mmengine.evaluator.Evaluator.process) respectively.
 You can find more details in the [model tutorial](../tutorials/model.md).
 Therefore, `MMEngineToyModel.forward` will slice the feat and return the predictions as a list.

 ```python